 4. Harvest parsley often

-5. Allow parsley to grow for 2 years to attract beneficial insects to your garden
+5. Use parsley to attract beneficial insects to your garden

-Allow a plant or two to overwinter, and the following year the tall flower stalk will form in the center of the plant.
-Swallowtail butterfly larvae are attracted to parsley flowers.
-The flowers develop into seeds that can be harvested to plant again or left to scatter and (hopefully) reseed.
+Allow a plant or two to bolt.
+The tall flower stalk will form in the center of the plant.
+Many beneficial insects, including swallowtail butterfly larvae, are attracted to parsley flowers.
+The flowers develop into seeds.
+Save the seeds to plant again or leave them in place to scatter and (hopefully) reseed.